-As a 100% family-owned enterprise founded by entrepreneur and investor Fritz Kaiser, Kaiser Partner Privatbank AG is a trusted partner of families, entrepreneurs, and investors from around the world.
-Established in the Liechtenstein capital of Vaduz in 1977, Kaiser Partner Privatbank AG has decades of experience in the field of investments with a focus on capital preservation and sustainability.
+Kaiser Partner Privatbank AG, a 100% family-owned enterprise founded by entrepreneur and investor Fritz Kaiser, is a trusted partner to families, entrepreneurs and investors the world over.
+Founded in Liechtenstein’s capital of Vaduz in 1977, Kaiser Partner Privatbank AG has decades of experience in the field of investing with a focus on capital preservation and sustainability.

 For over 40 years we have stood for: